russrimm/VibeWithRuss/README.md

 # Vibe Coding Shell App

-A web application built with Next.js, TypeScript, Tailwind CSS, and Azure services for getting startd with agentic development.
+A starter guide for building web applications with Next.js, TypeScript, Tailwind CSS, and Azure services using agentic development with GitHub Copilot.

 > **New to development?** It is strongly recommended to read the [Glossary](#glossary) at the end of this document first!
 It explains common terms you'll encounter throughout this guide in simple, beginner-friendly language.